RapTho/elasticsearch-tutorials/lab-2.md

 }
 ```

-Lets check if the new replicas were deployed.
+Let's check if the new replicas were deployed.

 ```
 GET /_cat/shards/books?v